 Chocolate Themed Party Decorations

-It’s fun to add a little chocolate themed party decor for your special day.
-Here’s some of the fun ideas we can up with to go with our chocolate theme.
+We had to get a little creative when it came go chocolate themed party decor.
+Here's some of the fun ideas we came up with to go with our chocolate theme.

 The theme set the stage for a simple colour scheme for the party of brown and white.